lodeguns/CustomLayers-in-Tensorflow-2.0/README.md

     return(updated)

 ```
-This is the layout of the custom layer:
+This is the layout of the custom layer, here we address the problem only fot the foreward propagation,
 ```python
 @tf.function
 def out_res(x):